Mysore | Mysuru

 Best time to Visit: October to March

 Mysore, situated in the south Indian state of Karnataka, is a tiny place with a rich history and cultural past.
 The second-largest city in Karnataka, Mysore is adorned with beautiful architectural structures and is also one of the most well-maintained cities of India boasting of well-built roads, clean surroundings, and nice people which reflect the glory as the city would have witnessed during the past times.
 Mysore is known worldwide for its fine quality of silk and the Mysore Pak (a dessert made of lots of liquid butter, sugar, and chickpea flour).

 Mysore is the former capital of the Wodeyar rulers who held control of the city for most of its rich past except for a few years when Tipu Sultan and Hyder Ali took over control.
 According to legend, the city is named after the demon Mahishasur who was killed by Goddess Chamundeshwari on top of the Chamundi hills.
 The city is today a major tourist attraction and a flourishing market for locally produced material such as silk sarees, sandalwood, and stone carved structures.

 Climate & Best time to Visit

-Unlike other south Indian cities which remain hot and humid, Mysore owing to its altitude is blessed with a pleasant climate throughout the year with the temperature hovering between 23 to 35 degrees during summer (April to June) and remaining around 20 degrees during winters.
+Unlike other south Indian cities that remain hot and humid, Mysore owing to its altitude is blessed with a pleasant climate throughout the year with the temperature hovering between 23 to 35 degrees during summer (April to June) and remaining around 20 degrees during winters.
 July to September are the monsoon months.
 The best time to visit Mysore is the months between October and March.

 Tourist Attractions in Mysore